 A video of a person shouting “allahu akbar” while the Notre Dame burns is also fake:

 The video has been edited to include a man shouting “Allahu Akbar”.
 The original can be found on YouTube, where the calls “Allahu Akbar” in the notre dame fire video, originated from.
 You can find the original, here.

 The following video was recording a TV during the live broadcast of the fire on the news channel of the Spanish audiovisual group RTVE.
 The man evidently wears a long, light garment and something bright on his head.
 Many Facebook users agree that it has to be a Muslim with a turban.
 It is supposed to show someone suspicious on the scaffolding surrounding the spire:

 The problem with recorded pictures from a TV is its poorer quality.
 The above video is a good example, as the blurry, pale shots quickly lead to (false) interpretations.
-The original video can be seen on Youtube, here.
+The original video can be seen on Youtube.

 Here is a screenshot of both videos, side-by-side, the image on the right has been brightened up for better recognition: